 SPRING.
-The purpose of the course is to help students with their capstone project in project management, manuscript writing, and oral presentation while they conduct their project with their individual BIOS advisors.
-Students will review journal articles to critique study design and statistical analysis methods in a journal club format.
-They will learn how to write journal articles section by section through lectures and homework assignments.
+The purpose of the course is to help students with their capstone project in project management, documentation, manuscript writing, and oral/poster presentations while they conduct their independent project with their individual BIOS advisors.
+Students will learn how to create research journals to document their research progress, conduct best practice on coding, peer-review each other's work, and write journal articles section by section through lectures and homework assignments.
 They will develop a manuscript based on their capstone project.
 At the end of the semester, each student will give an oral presentation on his/her capstone project.
 Each student will also make a poster on his/her capstone project.
 Students will receive feedbacks from their peers and instructors to improve their writing and presentation skills.